datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

   logits = tf.layers.dense(inputs=dropout4, units=1)
 ```

-Since this is a binary classification problem, we use sigmoid function to get the prediction probabilities from logits and use a simple rounding function to assign classes based on the calculated probabilities.
-Similarly, we use sigmoid cross entropy loss function to navigate the gradients during training optimization:
+Since this is a binary classification problem, we use a sigmoid function to get the prediction probabilities from logits and use a simple rounding function to assign classes based on the calculated probabilities.
+Similarly, we use a sigmoid cross entropy loss function to navigate the gradients during training optimization:
 ```python
   predictions = {
       # Generate predictions (for PREDICT and EVAL mode)